 In this article, we’ve broken down the most important features to consider when choosing a retail POS system.

-Point of Sale Features
+Point of sale features

 Let’s begin by discussing all of the features needed in the sales portion of your retail POS.
 This covers all of the functionalities and features needed for a fast and easy checkout experience.

 In order to ensure a fast checkout experience, it’s important to look for a POS system that is user friendly and designed for minimum clicks.
-Cashiers shouldn’t have to leave the salesscreen in order to complete a transaction.
+Cashiers shouldn’t have to leave the sales screen in order to complete a transaction.

 Your retail POS system should be designed for quick scanning speed while giving you the ability to quickly recall your last search.
 It’s also important that your POS software can handle multiple barcodes per SKU (an internal code, a shortcode, a vendor code(s), and a manufacturer code).

 Besides handling a high volume of inventory and transactions (read inventory features below), your retail POS software needs to have smart search functions.
 This will allow you and your employees to search for products by keyword, description, barcode or tag in case labels fall off or are not scannable.

 Inventory is the most important asset you have as a retailer which is why it is necessary to track and keep an accurate count of all of your merchandise.

 The inventory management component of your retail POS will help you replace tedious methods of inventory control resulting in time, money, and effort saved.

-You’ll also want to make sure that your retail POS is completely mobile-friendly and can be run on any device.
+You’ll also want to make sure that your retail POSis completely mobile-friendly and can be run on any device.
 This will enable you to ring in sales anywhere in your store (e.g. on an tablet or mobile phone) which means a faster checkout experience for your shoppers.

 Some systems offer the ability to store credit card details in the device until internet is back up but not only is it riskier to shopper payment details, you’re taking the chance of the stored payments not getting approved.